mesosphere/dcos-docs-site/pages/1.11/security/ent/restrict-service-access/index.md

     }
     ```

-1. While logged in as Cory or Nick, click on the NGINX launch icon to view the success message.
+1. While logged in as Cory or Nick, click on the NGINX launch icon to view the confirmation message.

     ![NGINX](/1.11/img/service-group-nginx.png)

+    Figure 11.
+Confirmation screen

-Now let’s look at the **Services** tab from the superuser view.
+Now we will look at the **Services** tab from the superuser view.

-## Monitor user accounts in the DC/OS GUI as superuser
+## Monitor user accounts in the DC/OS web interface as superuser

 1. Log out of the current user and then back in as a user with [superuser](/1.11/security/ent/perms-reference/#superuser) permission.
 You will see that both services are running in the prod-a and prod-b-groups.

     ![prod-a-group](/1.11/img/service-group14.png)

+    Figure 12.
+Superuser view